HCK-CI/AutoHCK/README.md

 ### Configuration
 There are 6 diffrenet JSON files for configurations, examples included in the files:
 * `config.json` is the general configuration file which holds the paths to the dependencies stated above.
-* `platforms.json` list of configured opertaions systems images.
+* `platforms.json` list of configured opertaions systems images. #TODO: Fix
 * `devices.json` list of devices drivers information for testing.
 * `iso.json` list of ISO with information for unattended VM installation.
 * `hckinstall.json` is the specific configuration file for install engine.